 For example, to paraphrase Jack:

-1) humans do not have ethical right to take another life, and/or
+2. humans do not have the ethical right to take another life.

 After long reflection, I amended this a bit because for this argument to be valid the person in question must also categorically believe that human life begins at conception, rather than at the current limit of viability outside the womb, which as far as I know is 21 weeks and 5 days.

 Please note: I have ZERO interest in getting into a religious, ethical or scientific argument about abortion with anyone, anywhere, (although I can argue all day against state-sponsored euthanasia and the death penalty).

 I just agree with Jack that most folks aren’t being honest with themselves about what they really believe, or at the very least, haven't put much thought into it.

 Since that time I’ve noticed cognitive dissonance on many issues.
 For instance:

 Premise: If we decide to use the most up-to-date science to determine our stances, then we must therefore also: